-In 2019, Canadian Parents for French is once again hosting the Concours d’art oratoire, a national public speaking competition for youth studying French in School.
-Students enrolled in French programs across Canada have the opportunity to participate in competitions held at the school, community, regional, provincial/territorial and national Levels.
+In 2019, Canadian Parents for French is once again hosting the Concours d’art oratoire, a national public speaking competition for youth studying French in school.
+Students enrolled in French programs across Canada have the opportunity to participate in competitions held at the school, regional, provincial/territorial and national levels.

-The 17th Annual CPF National Final will take place on Saturday, June 1st, 2019 in Ottawa, Ontario.
+The 17th Annual CPF National Concours Finals will take place on Saturday, June 1st, 2019 in Ottawa, Ontario.

-For the first time this year, an IMPROMPTU CONTEST has been added to the National Final competition, for students competing in Ontario, Manitoba and Saskatchewan.
-This is an exciting addition to our TRADITIONAL CONTEST competition, open to students across all provinces and territories in Canada.
+For the first time this year, an IMPROMPTU CONTEST has been added to the National Finals for students competing in Ontario, Manitoba and Saskatchewan.
+This is an exciting addition to our TRADITIONAL CONTEST, which is open to students across all provinces and territories in Canada.

-This opportunity offers students a chance to celebrate the many hours of hard work they put into learning French, including writing and oral production skills.
-The competition is organized to allow participation by students of a wide range of abilities based on program categories (Core French, Core+, Early Immersion, Late Immersion and Francophone).
+Concours offers students a chance to celebrate their many hours of hard work to learn French, including their written and spoken French skills.
+The competition encourages participation from students with a wide range of language abilities.
+Program categories include Core French, Core+, Early Immersion, Late Immersion and Francophone.
 Prizes include scholarships to support continued French study in post-secondary institutions.
-Benefits include increased self-confidence, strengthened public speaking skills, and the chance to meet new like-minded friends and engage with Canada’s official languages!
+Benefits include increased self-confidence, strengthened public speaking skills, and the chance to meet like-minded friends while speaking Canada’s official languages!
 To see the list of past winners of CPF’s National Concours Finals click here.

 In order to participate at the national level, youth must compete and win at a CPF provincial/ territorial public-speaking competition.
-For more information on how to participate and entrance criteria – Contact the CPF Branch in your province or territory.
+For more information on how to participate and for entrance criteria, contact the CPF Branch in your province or territory.